What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

 - As the 'About' window opens, Firefox will automatically check for updates and prompt you to install if updates are available.

-It depends on the source file.
-Generally, we provide STEP, IGES,and SolidWorks files.
+A: It depends on the source file.
+Generally, we provide STEP, IGES and SolidWorks files.

-- you accept the Proposed Revision by checking the box in section three of the quote.
+- You accept the Protolabs Proposed Revision by checking the box in section three of the quote.

-Update your model to match the Proposed Revision and resubmit it:
+A: Update your model to match the Protolabs Proposed Revision and resubmit it:

 - The updated quote should be returned with no required changes and thus, your part should be orderable.

-- modify your part geometry a different way to meet the intent of the Proposed Revision.
+- Modify your part geometry a different way to meet the intent of the Protolabs Proposed Revision.

-We do not offer product design services.
-Proposed Revisions are offered to demonstrate geometry that is compatible with our manufacturing processes.
+A: Protolabs does not offer product design services.
+The proposed revisions are offered to demonstrate geometry that is compatible with the Protolabs manufacturing process.

-You are responsible for part design and function.
+A: You (the customer) are responsible for part design and function.

-Can I opt out of the Proposed Revision process?
+Q: Can I opt out of the Protolabs Proposed Revision process?